alakijaayo/Radioroom/README.md

 - Listen to music simultaneously
 - View how many people are in the room
 - Skip the song if there are too many down votes

+## Technologies Used

+### Front End
+- React
+- Jest
+- Enzyme
+- Cypress

+### Back End
+-  Node
+- Spotify Web API

+### Application Deployer
+- Heroku

+## Development

+For more information on our development process with regards to our Minimum Viable Product and User Stories, please read our [MVP.md](MVP.md)